 - Carry on but keep it to a minimum.
 When carrying items, don’t load up so much that your sight is obstructed.
 Multiple trips from the car to the kitchen are preferable to a trip to the ER or urgent care.

 - Opt for slip-resistant over fashion.
 Wear shoes or boots that provide good traction on wet, snowy or icy surfaces to lessen the risk of slipping.

 - Be aware of potential trip and fall hazards.
 Keep an eye out and look out ahead for fallen branches, black ice, uneven surfaces and slippery sidewalks.
 When driving, try to park your car in a clear area and watch where you step when getting in and out.

 - Listen to the mom voice in your head and wipe your feet.
 Slippery indoor floors are a major fall hazard.
 Thoroughly wipe wet or snowy shoes or remove them to keep floors dry and slip-free.

 - Keep it light, inside and out.
-Between La Niña and the end of Daylight Saving Time, there’s a whole lot of dark this time of year—and a greater risk of trips and falls.
+There’s a whole lot of dark this time of year—and a greater risk of trips and falls.
 Consider a headlamp to light the way outdoors on dark mornings and evenings.
 Indoors, plug in night lights and keep a flashlight handy to prevent a fall or trip when it’s lights out.

 - Keep driveways and walkways clear.
 Keep a container of salt or sand in the garage or near doors to sprinkle on icy surfaces.
-If you’re not up for shovel or snow-blower duty, ask a friend for help, or boost the local economy and hire a neighborhood teen to do the job.
+If you’re not up for shovel or snow-blower duty, ask a friend for help, or hire a neighborhood teen to do the job.